Vente Pa' Ca: Music video

 On August 23, 2016, Martin shared a selfie of himself and Maluma on the set of filming "Vente Pa' Ca" music video.
 In the first images of the video, the singers were seen wearing fully white outfits and having fun next to a beautiful woman with brown hair.
 The following day, Billboard announced that it would be released alongside the song on September 23, 2016.
-The video was filmed at the SLS South Beach Hotel in Miami Beach, Florida, and directed by Dominican director Jessy Terrero, who had previously directed the videos for Martin's singles "Adrenalina" and "Que Se Sienta El Deseo".
+The video was filmed at the SLS South Beach Hotel in Miami Beach, Florida, and directed by Dominican director Jessy Terrero, who had previously directed the videos for Martin's singles "Adrenalina" and "Que Se Sienta El Deseo" & Executive Produced by Santiago Salviche.
 The visual begins with Martin and Maluma accidentally running into each other while at a luxurious hotel.
 After sharing a selfie together on social media, the two singers host a beach party at the SLS South Beach Hotel, which has a Miami-style.
 It includes several parties in different locations of the hotel, comprising a rooftop soiree and a pool party.
 Cristal Mesa from mitú named the visual Martin's seventh best music video on her 2018 list, and an author of Cultura Colectiva listed it among the "13 Videos to Appreciate Ricky Martin's Talent and Sickening Good Looks".
-As of September 2018, the visual has received over 1.4 billion views on YouTube, making it the ninth most viewed Spanish-language video of all time.
+As of September 2025, the visual has received over 1.9 billion views on YouTube, making it the ninth most viewed Spanish-language video of all time.